 Clubs And Organizations

-DeVry student organizations are created and managed by students.
+DeVry University student organizations are created and managed by students.
 The diversity and number are determined by student support and creativity.
-Information on how to form new cubs is available in Student Central.
+Information on how to form new clubs is available in Student Central.
 Following is a list of the current recognized clubs and organizations at DeVry.

 Campus Bible Study (CBS)

 CBS is an inter-denominational Christian group that meets weekly to provide support and strength to each other through fellowship and prayer, in an open forum-style Bible study on student selected topics.

 The DeVry Scholars is an organization dedicated to encouraging academic achievement and is open to all undergraduate students at the Irving campus.